the-isf-academy/league-of-legends-api/assessment.md

 Thirdly, I have effectively used the principles of decomposition and abstraction to make my code more efficient and elegant.
 I have created 1 module (services.py) that holds all the services, and 1 module (bot_server.py) that takes care of all the routes for the client side.
 The services are implemented in such a way that the services can be used in both directly through a HTTP request or using the client and client server to run it as well.
 My services are all parameterized, so if the input is different, the output/end return would be different as well.

 Furthermore, I have created and used edge case preventers in my code as well, so if someone intentionally or unintentionally leaves a space, apostrophe or uses capital letters in the wrong place the service will still be able to run as intended.
 One example of this is if someone is trying to get the title of a champion (Zed for example), and they type title "Z'''   E 'd'", the edge case preventer will modify the string to become "Zed" instead and return the title for Zed.
 If someone adds numbers or quotations in the client side, this will result in an error that says "A service and champion is required to get results".
 If someone is intentionally trying to get an error, they will get that, however simple errors such as forgetting a space or using an apostrophe would still return the intended result of the service.

+> 💬 Teacher Comments
+>
+> *Documentation*
+>
+> * Fantastic job reading and understanding the Data Dragon documentation.
+That is a huge and complex dataset and you learned its usages in great detail.
+>
+> *HTTP Communication*
+> * Your comprehensive set of services and routes demonstrate an indepth grasp on HTTP communication.
+> * Great work parsing the JSON - that be quite tricky and your services return a nicely formatted string.
+> * Although you do provide a custom error message on the client side, ideally you also have custom error messages on the service and API side.
+For example, there is no error message if the request to DataDragon fails or if the user inputs an incorrect champion.
+>
+> *Decomposition and Abstraction*
+> * Your code is well decomposed and abstracted containing many paramaterized services in a seprate module.
+> * All of your services work seamlessly through the messaging client and as an API
+>
+> To recieve an 8 in this criterion there would have been, at a minimum, message reporting an error connecting to DataDragon or a message reporting an incorrect champion.
+>
+> 7/8

 ## Criterion B - Planning and development
 **Score: 6/8**